piotr-yuxuan/spring-boot-playground/README.md

 mvn spring-boot:stop
 ```

-The client uses Bun.
+I try to use Bun, currently at version 1.0.3 (so quite fresh, expect some rough edges).
 From the doc:

 > Bun is an all-in-one toolkit for JavaScript and TypeScript apps.
 It ships as a single executable called `bun​`.
 >